 The benefits of different HRM practices are given below:

-Conflicts Solution: Conflicts may arise in the course of business.
+Conflicts Solution: Conflicts may arise in the Assignment of business.
 The practices of HRM reduces the potential conflicts among the employees.
 For example, the human resources of Tesco are compensated on an objective basis so that any conflicts related to compensation can be minimized.

 Reduce Employee Turnover: The human resource management of Tesco follows some policies for minimizing the Employee turnover by proving them better care and support.
 If the employee turnover ratio is high, the cost of firm related to hiring and training the employees will be high and the performance of Tesco will be low.